SuvamPoudel/Web-Technologies/README.md

 # Web-Technologies
-Thid is a repo for the module Web Technologies in my college.
+This is a repo for the module Web Technologies in my college.